 The Taj Mahal in India is considered one of the most amazing structures in the world.
 It was built because of a man’s undying love for a woman.

-In Cebu, a similar structure is currently being completed.
+In Cebu, a similar structure is currently being completed in the highland barangay of Busay.
 Much like the Taj Mahal, this structure was built as a symbol of one man’s great love for a woman.
 This woman’s name was Leah.

 The Temple of Leah is considered one of Cebu City’s newest tourist attractions.
-The temple is located right next to the Lantaw Restaurant in Sitio Garaje, Barangay Busay.
+The temple is located right next to the Lantaw Restaurant in Sitio Garaje in Barangay Busay.

 Borrowing heavily from Greek and Roman designs, the structure has columns, statues, water features, and a great hall.